Kurumi78/mf-install/README.md

+# NOTEICE

+I am not the original owner of this repository.
+I will not be maintaining this.
+The original owner is no longer on github, and im posting this here for Archival use.

 # May 2020 Notice

 For many games this script is not needed anymore, and may soon not be needed at all.